QubesOS/qubes-doc/installing/upgrade-to-r3.1.md

 Upgrading Qubes R3.0 to R3.1
 ======================================

-** The upgrade R3.0->R3.1 procedure is still experimental **
+**Caution: The procedure to upgrade from R3.0 to R3.1 is experimental!**

-Current Qubes R3.1 (R3.1) systems can be upgraded in-place to the latest R3.1 by following the procedure below.

-**Before attempting either an in-place upgrade or a clean installation, we strongly recommend that users back up the system by using the built-in [backup tool](/doc/backup-restore/).**
+**Before attempting either an in-place upgrade or a clean installation, we strongly recommend that users [back up their systems](/doc/backup-restore/).**

+Current Qubes R3.0 systems can be upgraded in-place to the latest R3.1 by following the procedure below.

 Upgrade all Template and Standalone VM(s)
 -----------------------------------------

-By default, in Qubes R3.0, there is only one Template VM, however users are free to create more Template VMs for special purposes, as well as Standalone VMs.
-More information on using multiple Template VMs, as well as Standalone VMs, can be found [here](/doc/software-update-vm/).
-The steps described in this section should be repeated in **all** user's Template and Standalone VMs.
+By default, in Qubes R3.0, there is only one TemplateVM.
+However, users are free to create more TemplateVMs for special purposes, as well as StandaloneVMs.
+More information on using multiple TemplateVMs, as well as StandaloneVMs, can be found [here](/doc/software-update-vm/).
+The steps described in this section should be repeated in **all** the user's Template and Standalone VMs.

-### Upgrade Fedora template:
+### Upgrade Fedora templates: ###

-1. Open terminal in the template VM (or standalone VM).
-E.g. use the Qubes Manager's right-click menu and choose Run Command in VM and type `gnome-terminal` there.
+1. Open a terminal in the TemplateVM (or StandaloneVM).
+(E.g., use Qubes VM Manager's right-click menu, choose "Run Command in VM," and type `gnome-terminal` there.)

-2. Install `qubes-upgrade-vm` package:
+2. Install the `qubes-upgrade-vm` package:

-        sudo yum install --enablerepo=qubes-vm-r3.0-current-testing qubes-upgrade-vm
+        sudo dnf install --enablerepo=qubes-vm-r3.0-current-testing qubes-upgrade-vm

-3. Proceed with normal update in the template:
+3. Proceed with a normal upgrade in the template:

-        sudo yum update
+        sudo dnf upgrade

-4. Shutdown the template VM.
+4. Shut down the template VM.

-### Upgrade Debian template:
+### Upgrade Debian templates: ###

-1. Open terminal in the template VM (or standalone VM).
-E.g. use the Qubes Manager's right-click menu and choose Run Command in VM and type `gnome-terminal` there.
+1. Open a terminal in the TemplateVM (or StandaloneVM).
+(E.g., use Qubes VM Manager's right-click menu, choose "Run Command in VM," and type `gnome-terminal` there.)

 2. Update repository definition:

         sudo cp /etc/apt/sources.list.d/qubes-r3.list /etc/apt/sources.list.d/qubes-r3-upgrade.list
         sudo sed -i 's/r3.0/r3.1/' /etc/apt/sources.list.d/qubes-r3-upgrade.list

-3. Proceed with normal update in the template:
+3. Proceed with a normal update in the template:

         sudo apt-get update
         sudo apt-get dist-upgrade

-4. Shutdown the template VM.
+4. Shut down the template VM.

 Upgrading dom0
 --------------

-Be sure to do steps described in this section after *all* your template and standalone VMs got updated as described in the section above.
-Also make sure you haven't shutdown any of: netvm, firewallvm - you will not be able to start them again.
+**Important:** Do not perform the steps described in this section until **all** your Template and Standalone VMs have been upgraded as described in the previous section.
+Also, do not shut down `sys-net` or `sys-firewall`, since you will not be able to start them again until after the entire in-place upgrade procedure is complete.

-1. Open terminal in Dom0.
-E.g. Start-\>System Settings-\>Konsole.
+1. Open a terminal in Dom0.
+(E.g., Start -\> System Settings -\> Konsole.)

 2. Upgrade dom0 to R3.1:

         sudo qubes-dom0-update --releasever=3.1

-    After this step, until you reboot the system, most of the qvm-* tools will not work.
+    At this point, most of the `qvm-*` tools will stop working until after you reboot the system.

-3. If above step completed successfully you should have `qubes-core-dom0` at least 3.1.4.
-If not, repeat above step with additional `--clean` option.
+3. If the previous step completed successfully, your `qubes-core-dom0` version should be `3.1.4` or higher.
+If it's not, repeat the previous step with the `--clean` option.

-4. Reboot the system.
+4. Reboot dom0.

-    It may happen that the system hang during the reboot.
-Hard reset the system in such case, all the filesystems are unmounted at this stage.
+    The system may hang during the reboot.
+If that happens, do not panic.
+All the filesystems will have already been unmounted at this stage, so you can simply perform a hard reboot (e.g., hold the physical power button down until the machine shuts off, wait a moment, then press it again to start it back up).

-Please note that if you use Anti Evil Maid, then it won't be able to unseal the passphrase this time, because the Xen, kernel, and initramfs binaries have changed.
-Once the system boots up again, you could reseal your Anti Evil Maid's passphrase to the new configuration.
-Please consult Anti Evil Maid documentation for explanation on how to do that.
+Please note that if you use [Anti Evil Maid](/doc/anti-evil-maid), it won't be able to unseal the passphrase the first time the system boots after performing this in-place upgrade procedure since the Xen, kernel, and initramfs binaries will have changed.
+Once the system boots up again, you can reseal your Anti Evil Maid passphrase to the new configuration.
+Please consult the Anti Evil Maid [documentation](/doc/anti-evil-maid) for instructions on how to do that.

-Now, when you have dom0 upgraded, you can install new templates from Qubes R3.1 repositories.
-Especially Fedora 23 - default Qubes R3.1 template:
+Once you have upgraded dom0, you can install new templates from Qubes R3.1 repositories, in particular the new default Fedora 23 template:

     sudo qubes-dom0-update qubes-template-fedora-23